8 Facts About Having a Baby With a Surrogate

 In January, Kim Kardashian West and Kanye West also welcomed a baby via surrogate, after Kardashian West suffered from placenta accreta—a condition in which the organ remains attached to the uterus after childbirth—during her first two pregnancies.

-It's likely the Wests have hired a gestational surrogate, or gestational carrier (the technical term), which is an option when a pregnancy is too risky, or a woman is unable to carry a pregnancy.
+A gestational surrogate, or gestational carrier (the technical term), is an option when a pregnancy is too risky or a woman is unable to carry a pregnancy.
 But who serves as the surrogate?
 And which woman is the baby’s biological mom?
-Because the arrangement can get a little complicated, we asked two specialists to share the basic facts.
+Because the arrangement can get a little complicated, in January, we asked two specialists to share the basic facts.

-The child is born with his parents’ DNA
+The child is born with her parents’ DNA

 In most cases, this is how the process unfolds: “Through an IVF cycle, you take the egg from the mom and fertilize it with the dad’s sperm, then transfer the embryo into the uterus of a gestational carrier,” explains reproductive endocrinologist Naveed Khan, MD, of Shady Grove Fertility in Leesburg, Virginia.
 The gestational carrier then carries the baby to term, and mom and dad resume their rolls as parents after the baby is born.
 So a gestational carrier has no biological relation to the child.